sunng87/debug/README.md

 (ns user)
 (require '[debug.core :refer [debug]])

-(debug "anything you would like to print...")
+(debug "anything you would like to print... %s" "format string supported")
 ```

-Run the code with environment `DEBUG=user` so you can see the log.
+Run the code with environment `DEBUG` set to comma separated
+namespaces, e.g. `DEBUG=user`, so you can see the log.
+Wildcard `*` is
+supported for namespace pattern.

 ## License